jzeng5/Rainfall-Prediction/README.md

 # Rainfall-Prediction
-Kaggle Competition, Python, machine learning.
+Kaggle Competition, Python.
 This project predicts whether there is rainfall at a location, based on (processed) infrared satellite image information.

+Author : Jessica Zeng, Ming Huang.

+Overall Ensemble
+Random Forest 0.2
+AdaBoost With Tree 0.2
+Gradient Boosting 0.6